Exact Rotating Wave Approximation: Derivation of Effective Hamiltonian

-Since the Magnus-Taylor expansion can be traced back to the fundamental interval using the shifted functions $\tilde X_i$, below we will assume that $t \in [t_0, t_0 + t_c]$.
+As noted below Eq.~(\ref{TaylorDots}), for reasons of convergence we assume that the reference time $t$ for this Magnus-Taylor expansion lies within the fundamental Magnus interval, or $t\in[t_0, t_0 + t_c)$.

+The Magnus-Taylor expansion can be used to compute the time evolution of a quantum system in the same way as the regular Magnus expansion.
+For example, the time evolution operator across the fundamental Magnus interval (\ref{fundamental}) can be expressed as

+which is analogous to the expression using the Magnus expansion in Eq.~(\ref{UM2}) for the case of $n=1$.
+In Sec.~\ref{nonanalytic}, we use a Magnus-Taylor expansion in a similar manner as in Eq.~(\ref{UMT}) to determine the time evolution over a partial Magnus interval in when deriving the kick operators for non-smooth drive envelopes.

+Above we have reduced the set of conditions (\ref{condition2.4}) for the effective Hamiltonian $\H_{\eff}$, which features Magnus expansions $\overline \H$ on Magnus intervals $[t_0 + n t_c, t_0 + (n+1) t_c)$ determined by $n$ and $t_0$, to the single condition (\ref{condition2.5}) featuring the Magnus expansion on the \emph{fundamental} Magnus interval $[t_0, t_0 + t_c)$.
+In our derivation in Sec.~\ref{procedure}, we replace each Magnus expansion in Eq.~(\ref{condition2.5}) by the more tractable Magnus-Taylor expansion $\M[\H, t; t_0]$, which requires the specification of an additional parameter, the reference time $t$.
+In the same way as $t_0$ is associated with the effective time evolution via the gauge parameter, $\beta_0 = 2\omega t_0$, we associate the \emph{reference time} $t$ of the Magnus-Taylor expansion with the \emph{current time} $t$ of the effective Hamiltonian $\H_{\eff}(t; t_0)$.

-As an example, we calculate the Magnus-Taylor expansion of the Hamiltonian (\ref{Hrot2}) up to first order in $1/\omega$.
-For this order, the only relevant terms in the sum of Eq.~(\ref{MagnusTaylor}) are $\m_0$ and $\m_1$,
+To give an example, let us calculate the Magnus-Taylor expansion of the Hamiltonian (\ref{Hrot2}) up to first order in $1/\omega$.
+For this order, the only relevant terms in the Magnus-Taylor series (\ref{MagnusTaylor}) are $\m_0$ and $\m_1$,